-Systems librarian, manager, and archivist experienced in the creation and management of metadata across archives, libraries, and museum collections.
-Currently I enjoy thinking about linked open data and other systems and tools for making library and archival metadata and digital materials more discoverable, accessible, and interactive with other online resources in museum communities.
+I am a librarian and archivist with nearly two decades of experience in art libraries, archives, and special collections.
+My areas of focus include managing library ILS and archives metadata systems; managing large archival processing projects; and supervising MARC cataloging and technical service workflows.
+My interest is to contribute at a senior level to the operations and success of institutions preserving and providing access to our material culture.
+I also enjoy thinking about linked open data and other systems and tools for making library and archival metadata and digital materials more discoverable, accessible, reportable, and interactive with other online resources in museum communities.

 I am a certified administrator of Alma and Primo VE and am experienced in using and managing ArchivesSpace, The Museum System, Preservica, NetX, OpenRefine, MARC, EAD, XSLT, EAC-CPF, and other library, archives and museum systems and standards.
-I am accomplished in the use of SQL, Microsoft Access and Excel.
+I am accomplished in the use of SQL and various database and analytics products including Oracle Analytics and Microsoft Access.
 I possess excellent oral and written communication skills and I have a basic reading ability in French and Italian.

 Simmons College Graduate School of Library and Information Science, Boston.
 Masters of Library Science, Archives Concentration, 2003.